fallwall/video-killed-the-radio-star/README.md

 **DESCRIPTION**
-      Courses of our life has never been the same since the birth of music video in 1981 - when MTV played the first music video "Video Killed The Radio Star" by The Buggles.
+      Course of our life has never been the same since the birth of music video in 1981 - when MTV played the first music video "Video Killed The Radio Star" by The Buggles.
 This project is dedicated to the music videos of every decades ever since.
       Built on <://developer.vimeo.com/">Vimeo API</a>, this app brings four decades of iconic music videos from 10s/00s/90s/80s to users with options of 1.)
 Random choice; 2.)
 User selection.